Currently reading: Electric Porsche Macan launched from £67,200 with 398-mile range

 The Macan 4 rides on steel suspension with new twin-valve dampers, while the Macan Turbo receives a more advanced air suspension set-up with Porsche Active Suspension Management (PASM) and variable electronic damping control.

-Porsche claims the new electronically controlled Porsche Traction Management system of the new Macan operates up to five times faster than the four-wheel drive system of the existing Macan, reacting to a loss of traction at one wheel and apportioning power to another within 10 milliseconds.
+The new electronically controlled Porsche Traction Management system of the new Macan operates up to five times faster than the four-wheel drive system of the existing Macan, the company claims, and it reacts to a loss of traction at one wheel and apportions power to another within 10 milliseconds.
 Further traction-enhancing systems include Porsche Torque Vectoring Plus.

 Offered as standard on the new Macan Turbo, it acts as an electronic rear differential lock, apportioning power to each rear wheel according to traction and yaw rates.
 Both the Macan 4 and Macan Turbo have optional rear steering – a first for the Macan – which operates with a maximum steering angle of up to 5deg, giving the new SUV a turning circle of 11.1m.